 In accordance with the Higher Education Act, as amended, all postsecondary educational institutions must make available information regarding the types of graduate and professional education in which graduates of the institution's four-year degree programs enroll.
-The College's bachelor degree programs are too new and did not have any students who completed a bachelor degree between July 1, 2014 - June 30, 2015 and subsequently enroll in a graduate or professional program at another institution (2014 Cohort Year, 2020-21 IPEDS Graduate rate Survey).
+The highest degree level offered at the College is a bachelor's degree.
+The College does not offer graduate or professional level programs.
+The College reported its first bachelor degree completers as part of the 2021-22 IPEDS Graduate Rate Survey (2015 Cohort Year) and the percentage of students who continued their education at the graduate/professional level is unknown.